subhrendu1987/ReaderKernelWriterUser/README.md

 # Instructions to build and execute
-This example builds a python user program which writes to a buffer and a LKM which reads from the buffer
+This example represents a Reader-Writer example between kernel and user process.
+The given LKM which reads from a buffer.
+The buffer can be written by an user process.
-## User program

 ## LKM Reader
 1. Open a terminal.
 2. Navigate to the directory containing the buffer_module.c file.